colincoghill/oasisqe/docs/ROADMAP.md

 The 3.9.x releases should be perfectly usable in their own way though, just missing features or documentation.

+The code is currently fairly messy - I've taken existing (working but terrible) code and gone through replacing severely broken or insecure parts.
+The priority is to finish that and get the system functionally equivalent to the old one.
+After that (version 4.1+) I want to seriously think about maintainance, testing, documentation, non-Linux installs, plugins, etc, and how to get other developers involved.

 3.9.2 OSS Release
 =================